Contacts

 John Walker, also known as "Mac", formed Johnny and the Contacts in 1960.
 They hailed from the Hawkes Bay.
 John had previously been a member of another Hawkes Bay band, Teddy and the Bears.

-Early Promo, L to R: Noel Morley, Garry Martin, John Lindsay, John Walker, Paul Gitmans and Max Hyde
+Early Promo, L to R: Noel Morley, Gary Bothwell, John Lindsay, John Walker, Paul Gitmans and Max Hyde

 A few months later, Garry Martin joined the group as vocalist.
 This again was at the insistence of Bernie Meredith.
-About a year after John Dick had left, Mike Angland also decided to head south and join him in Max Merritt and the Meteors.
+About a year after Johnny Dick had left, Mike Angland also decided to head north and join him in Max Merritt and the Meteors.
 Max Hyde took over on bass guitar.
 Max had previously had a short stint playing bass in the Devils.

 While still retaining it's strong sax sound, the band also began to develop a strong vocal image, with four strong singers, this was a good move for a sixties band.
 The boys moved with the times and increased their popularity even more.
 By the end of 1964 Mike Angland had left the Meteors and was back in Hawkes Bay.
 This was good timing as Max Hyde was about to leave and join a mate and head to Australia.